-OBCM makes premium payments to the Ohio Worker's Compensation System for employee injury coverage.
-There has been one claim filed by OBCM employees with the Ohio Worker's Compensation System between January 1, 2010 and June 30, 2015.
-There have not been any payments made for the claim.
-In the opinion of management, these claims will not have a material adverse effect on the overall financial position of OBCM as June 30, 2015.
+CVA makes premium payments to the Ohio Worker's Compensation System for employee injury coverage.
+There has been one claim filed by CVA employees with the Ohio Worker's Compensation System between January 1, 2011 and June 30, 2016.
+The total payments made for these claims have been \$513.
+In the opinion of management, these claims will not have a material adverse effect on the overall financial position of CVA as June 30, 2016.